robulouski/voidy-bootstrap/README.rst

 Custom Includes
 ---------------

+VoidyBootstrap allows for custom content and markup to be added through the use of partial templates.

 The following settings (all optional), if specified, should be set to filenames of appropriate template fragments that will be included at